borting/borting.github.io/_posts/2022-05-16-80211az-passive-trigger-based-ranging.md

 ### Sounding Phase

-RSTA sends a TF Ranging Sounding soliciting I2R NDP from one or more ISTAs.
-RSTA may sends more than one TF Ranging Sounding, each is solicited by an I2R NDP.
-The TF Ranging Sounding + I2R NDP may repeat one or more times until RSTA sends a Ranging NDPA.

-Each TF Ranging Sounding shall allocate uplink resources for one or more ISTAs’ I2R NDP multiplexed in the spatial stream domain covering the full bandwidth.

-After receiving I2R NDP from all ISTAs, RSTA shall transmit an NDP Announcement frame followed by a R2I NDP.
-Ranging NDP Announcement frame’s STA Info fields specify all the ISTAs that were allocated uplink resources in the measurement sounding phase.

-RSTA's bandwidth selection in measurement sounding phase
+RSTA sends a Passive Sounding Ranging TF (includes a single User Info field) to one ISTA once at a time.
+Upon receiving Passive Sounding Ranging TF, ISTA respones an I2R NDP (in HE Ranging NDP).
+After RSTA has sent Passive Sounding Ranging TF to each ISTA, RSTA sends a Ranging NDPA frame solliciting an R2I NDP.

+Bandwidth selection
-* less than or equal to the RSTA Assigned Max Bandwidth of each of the ISTAs that are being allocated resources for this TF ranging sounding
+* less than or equal to the Max Bandwidth RSTA indicated to the ISTA
-* may be different from the bandwidth used in the Polling phase

-Then, RSTA shall use the selected brandwidth to transmit
-* TF Ranging Sounding
-* Ranging NDP Announcement
-* R2I NDP
-RSTA shall also set the selected bandwidth to TXVECTOR parameter CH\_BANDWIDTH to all above three frames
+* RSTA shall set the TXVECTOR parameter CH\_BANDWIDTH shall be the same value as the BW subfield of the Common Info field in the Passive Sounding Ranging Trigger frame.

-RSTA shall also set the selected bandwidth to UL BW subfield of the Common Info field of the TF Ranging Sounding
+* ISTA responses an HE Ranging NDP shall set the TXVECTOR parameter CH\_BANDWIDTH to be the same value as the BW subfield of the Common Info field in the Passive Sounding Ranging Trigger frame.

-In TF Ranging Sounding, User Info Field
-* SS Allocation
-	* If UL BW field is less than or equal to 80 MHz, the Number of Spatial Streams shall not exceed the RSTA Assigned I2R STS ≤ 80 MHz for the corresponding ISTA
-	* If UL BW field is larger than 80 MHz, the Number of Spatial Streams shall not exceed the RSTA Assigned I2R STS > 80 MHz for the corresponding ISTA
+ISTA may measure and report either the TOAs, or both the TOAs and the PSTOAs, when it receives the HE Ranging NDPs transmitted by the other ISTAs participating in the passive TB ranging exchange.
+By reporting the timestamps for when it received the other ISTAs NDP transmissions, the quality of the location estimate for a PSTA listening in to the passive TB ranging exchanges can be improved.

+If phase shift feedback is negotiated:
+* RSTA shall measure TOA and PSTOA on the I2R NPD it receives from the ISTA
-* I2R Rep
+* ISTA measure
-	* number of LTF repetitions in the I2R NDP preamble
-	* shall not exceed any of the RSTA Assigned 'Max I2R Rep' corresponding to the ISTA triggered by this Trigger frame, which is negotiated by ranging parameters
-	* All the I2R Rep subfields in the User Info fields of the TF Ranging Sounding shall be set to the same value

-In TF Ranging Sounding, Common Info Field
-* Number Of HE-LTF Symbols And Midamble Periodicity subfield
-	* The result of this filed multiply the number of LTF repetitions in I2R Rep shall not exceed the RSTA Assigned 'Max I2R LTF Total' for any of the ISTA triggered by this Trigger frame,

-Note: The maximum number of LTFs limits the allowed combinations of number of space-time streams and HE-LTF repetitions
+	* (shall) TOA and PSTOA on the R2R NPD it receives from the RSTA
+	* (may) TOA and PSTOA on the I2R NPD it receives from other ISTA

 In Ranging NDP Announcement
 * STA Info filed w/ AID is less than 2008